-During the academic year, a student must be registered for a minimum of 12 hours to be considered full-time.
-The amount required for full-time student status is not reduced for a student holding an assistantship.
+During the academic year, a student must be registered for a minimum of 12 hours to be considered fulltime by the Department.
 The Graduate College places no restriction on the minimum number of credit hours for which a student may register in a given semester, but a student who has an assistantship must be registered during the term of the appointment, except during a summer term.
 You may take up to 20 hours without a petition.